Jack White (music producer): Music career

 In 1984, White founded his own record label, White Records, and published his work through the label, continuing to work with German and English speaking artists as a songwriter and producer.
 White was also director of Jack White Productions (JWP AG), which was established in 1998.
 In 2006, White was terminated from JWP AG, due to a "breach in trust", between White and chairman at the time, Thomas M. Stein.
 In June 2010, JWP AG became known as 7days entertainment AG, and then filed for bankruptcy in April 2014.
 The chairman of JWP AG, Thomas M. Stein claimed that a breach of trust was the reason behind the dismissal.
 In 2012, Munich based record label Telamo purchased White Records and now works with indie German musicians to produce and write new music.

 In 2008, White re-entered the production market through a new label, Gloriella Music, where he continued to produce and write for artists.
-After his retirement in 2014, he sold distributing rights to Sony Music, although he remains involved with Gloriella, as an executive.
+After his retirement in 2014, he sold distributing rights to Sony Music, although he remained involved with Gloriella, as an executive.

 In January 2014, White announced on The Great Festival of the Best that he was going to perform a final time before retirement.
 Then in May, White made his last public performance as a musician, at a festival hosted by Florian Silbereisen called The Summer Festival by the Lake, where he played his own music, along with covers of his productions, and a final "Last Song".
 Since then, he has officially stopped performing, and has become less involved in the music scene.
 Throughout his career, White still made and performed his own music, and his international fame resulted in his own work becoming successful in German speaking nations.
 White is credited on 2513 records over his career and has created 25 of his own.

 Style of music

 As a producer, White worked with many international pop artists, especially the subgenre of synth-pop that was very popular in the 1980s.
-The development of synthesisers and music production software influenced White’s music, as the majority of early producers in the 1980s developed the foundations of electronic dance music.
+The development of synthesisers and music production software influenced White's music, as the majority of early producers in the 1980s developed the foundations of electronic dance music.

-In the German market, White's work mainly followed the same style of pop, although his early success came from writing folk style songs, and these remain some of his most popular songs in Germany, such as "Schöne Maid".

-White's personal work is the same style as his German folk, as he wrote most of his own music at the beginning of his career, before finding his international style.
-White did not use synthesisers or software often in his own music, such as Jack White at the Piano, recorded only using the piano and his voice.
+Personal life and death

+After 17 years together, his wife Janine, a former journalist who owned a ten percent stake in White's stock company, separated from White in January 2010.
+They had two children, in addition to three children from his two previous marriages.
+On 18 December 2015, he married his fourth wife, the Russian-German Rafaella, 44 years his junior.
+At the age of 78, White became a father to their son Maximilian Noah in March 2019.
+At the age of 83, White became a father to their daughter Angelina Melody on 30 October 2023.

+On 16 October 2025, White's lifeless body was discovered in his Berlin apartment.
+He was 85.
+The police launched a death investigation and determined that White, who had recently been left by his wife, died by suicide.